 More than 92% of the women who have moved through the Alexandria House program have succeeded in securing financial stability and permanent housing.

-This moving mini-documentary features the story of one Alexandria House resident, Ashly, who shares the extreme difficulties of homelessness and the dramatic effect that hope and compassionate help can have on a person’s life.
+Thank you to Black Butterfly and Emi Morell for the moving mini-documentary featuring Ashly, who shares with us the extreme difficulties of homelessness and the dramatic effect that hope and compassionate help can have on a person’s life.